SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

 - handling failure in middle do not void need to do so at end—no fundamental effect
+    - cost of duplication
 - low level check help performance, but need not be perfect
-- example: checksum, encryption, dedup, FIFO, transaction
+- example: checksum, encryption, dedup, FIFO, transaction, RISC
 - what end mean depend on application

 ## *Tussle in Cyberspace: Defining Tomorrow's Internet*, David D. Clark, John Wroclawski, Karen R. Sollins, Robert Braden